 The Daily Leicester

-LEICESTER — Worcester County Sheriff Lewis G. Evangelidis introduced the Drug Prevention Program Face2Face to the eighth-grade students at Leicester Middle School recently as part of the Sheriff’s Substance Abuse Prevention and Education Initiative for Worcester County Schools.
-The Face2Face System uses cutting edge technology and special computer software to simulate the shocking effects substance abuse can have on a person’s appearance over time.
-Students at Leicester Middle School were able to see firsthand the potential devastating impact drug use can have on their very own classmates.
+The Face2Face program is an ongoing part of the Sheriff’s Substance Abuse Prevention and Education Initiative for Worcester County Schools.
+The Sheriff’s Face2Face system uses cutting edge technology and special computer software to simulate the shocking effects substance abuse can have on a person’s appearance over time, students at Leicester Middle School were able to see firsthand the potential devastating impact drug use can have on their very own classmates.

 “As Sheriff I always look forward to spending time in the Leicester Schools, I am honored to come back today to Leicester Middle School for a second time with the Face2Face Program.
 With almost 90% of the inmates at the Worcester County House of Correction addicted to drugs and alcohol I have focused on education and prevention as the best way to keep our youth from starting on that direct path to prison.
 This unique drug and alcohol prevention program is tailored to send a powerful message to our students about the devastating effects of substance abuse.
 As the only Sheriff in the country presenting this program, I am committed to bringing Face2Face to every school district in Worcester County.” said Evangelidis.

 “We really appreciate Sheriff Evangelidis taking time out of his busy schedule to come back to Leicester Middle School to meet with the entire 8th grade.
 The Sheriff’s Face2Face presentation is very powerful and had a tremendous impact on our students in demonstrating the devastating effects of substance abuse, we absolutely wanted all of our 8th grade students at Leicester Middle School to see it.” said Leicester Middle School